When to visit the vet?

-Mucopolysaccharidoses (MPS) are a group of rare, genetically determined lysosomal storage diseases caused by a deficiency of specific enzymes.
+Mucopolysaccharidoses (MPS) are a group of rare, genetically determined lysosomal storage diseases caused by a deficiency in specific enzymes.
 These enzymes are responsible for breaking down glycosaminoglycans (GAGs) in the cells.
-In dogs, this deficiency leads to an accumulation of GAGs, which leads to a variety of clinical symptoms that can primarily affect the skeleton, eyes, heart function, and central nervous system.
+In dogs, this deficiency leads to an accumulation of GAGs, resulting in a variety of clinical symptoms that can predominantly affect the skeleton, eyes, heart function, and central nervous system.

 The most important facts at a glance